(Rest · Dream Awareness · Subconscious Integration)

-Main Ingredients: Vetiver Root, Ashwagandha, Passion Flower, Forget-me-not, Lavender, Pau D'Arco, Mugwort, Blue Lotus, Skullcap, Vervain, Marjoram, Star Anis (minimal amount), Cinnamon, Lemonbalm, Rosemary, Peppermint, Honey crystals
+Vetiver Root, Ashwagandha, Passion Flower, Forget-me-not, Lavender, Pau D’Arco, Mugwort, Blue Lotus, Skullcap, Vervain, Marjoram, Star Anise (minimal amount), Cinnamon, Lemon Balm, Rosemary, Peppermint, Honey Crystals

 Divine Dreamer